 Live or dead bed bugs

-If you suspect that you have bedbugs, the first and most important thing is to contact the Student Services Coordinator if you are staying in a Providence apartment, or your Residence Director if you are staying in any of the dorms.
+If you suspect that you have bedbugs, the first and most important thing is to contact the Student Services Coordinator if you are staying in a Providence apartment, or your Residence Director if you are staying in any of the residences.

 What To Do

 There are several things that you should NOT do: